 1 Manual And 1 CD

 Using a word processor is just part of everyday life these days, but often students do not know how to edit their written work while they use a word processor.
 In fact, research has shown that students can make as many as one error in every three words.
 Thus, the EDIT Strategy was designed to enable students to find and correct errors made on written assignments created with a word processor.
 They not only edit mechanical errors, but they also verify that their sentences mean what they intended, and they add information to clarify or enrich their message.
 The instructor’s manual contains step-by-step instructions on how to teach the strategy in five easy lessons.
-A CD accompanies the manual; it contains the practice activities that can be downloaded onto student computers.
-Also included on the CD are pdfs of all instructional materials needed to teach the strategy.
+A digital program accompanies the manual; it contains the practice activities that can be downloaded onto student computers.
+Also included in the digital program are pdfs of all instructional materials needed to teach the strategy.
 Instruction can be conducted in large or small general education and education classes.
 Each student will need a computer in order to complete the practice activities involving making edits on a word processor.

 1 Manual And 1 CD

 Instruction in the EDIT Strategy focuses on teaching students how to find errors in products written on a computer.
 The research study included 37 fifth, sixth, and seventh graders who were randomly assigned to the EDIT Strategy instruction or to typical language arts instruction (19 students were in the experimental group; 18 students in the control group).
 All of these students had learning disabilities in the area of written expression.
 In addition, 25 average writers nominated by their teachers and enrolled in the same grades participated as a normative comparison group.